 - To provide opportunity for work placed learning

 - To develop the skills needed to contribute successfully to society

 - To develop a sense of community and be aware of issues in the wider community

 Sandwell Community School aims to minimise the significant barriers students with SEMH have to their learning, so that they feel safe and able to learn.
 It is these barriers that make our students particularly vulnerable, so significant time is proportioned to explicitly address these difficulties that underline the behaviours our students display.

 All lessons are planned to ensure there are clear objectives, intended learning outcomes and clear progression from each students starting point.
 All learning is assessed against bespoke student targets.
 Both formal and informal opportunities to develop academic, personal and social skills are utilised throughout each day, aimed at encouraging students to transfer their learning into different situations and problem solving opportunities.

-More information on teaching and learning can be found in our Teaching and learning policy here.
+More information on teaching and learning can be found in our Teaching and learning policy in our policies area.